 There are more stringent rules to follow when riding an aircraft than other touring methods, and travelers should be prepared before booking their first flight.
-Here are some rules to follow to make your helicopter ride experience safer and more fun.
+Here are some rules to make your helicopter ride experience safer and more fun.

 Tight-fitting clothes are allowed, but you may find it hard to get on and off the helicopter as they tend to restrict your movement.
-With that said, opt for insulated clothes that are great for cold weather and that is neither too tight nor too loose.
+With that said, opt for insulated clothes that are great for cold weather, neither too tight nor too loose.

 Travelers with long hair may find their locks tangled or whipped by the wind, often obscuring their view.
 Consider pulling it back with a sturdy hair tie.
 The color of your clothes is another essential factor to consider if you’re taking photos aboard the aircraft.

-Bright-colored garments are reflected by the aircraft’s glass windows, thereby obscuring your photos.
+Bright-colored garments are reflected by the aircraft’s glass windows, obscuring your photos.
 With that said, consider wearing darker-colored clothing.

 Remember your seating arrangement

 Your helicopter tour instructor will give you precise instructions about your seating, so pay attention.
-Some travelers tend to get a bit rowdy when it comes to securing the best seat.
+Some travelers tend to get a bit rowdy when securing the best seat.

-However, if you do have the privilege of choosing seats, there are several things to consider.
+However, if you have the privilege of choosing seats, there are several things to consider.
 While some helicopters are only equipped with front-facing seats, others have both front and rear-facing seats.

 Know the participant limit